FernandoWelzel/odyssey-core/README.md

 # odyssey-core

-Simple RISCV 32 bit processor.
+Simple RISCV 32 bit processor implemented in the Tang Nano 9K FPGA board.
 Currently does not implement fault-tollerant methods.

 # Requirements